banditto9/addon-wallabag/wallabag/DOCS.md

 # Home Assistant Add-on: Wallabag

 Wallabag is a web application allowing you to save web pages for later reading.
 Click, save and read it when you want.
-It extracts content so that you won't be distracted by pop-ups and cie.

 Further information can be found at https://wallabag.org